DECIPHERING SERIES: DECIPHERING DWELLING

 DECIPHERING SERIES: DECIPHERING FOODs

-Food is not simply an object that allows people to continue to live.
-One famous novel, Alice’s Adventure in Wonderland shows how Alice experiences her body’s changes in response to food, and eventually how she confuses herself with it.
+Food is not simply an object that sustains people.
+The famous novel, Alice’s Adventure in Wonderland, shows how Alice experiences her body’s changes in response to food.
 How can this be related to the world we live in now?
-We can hardly expect our response to food to cause dramatic changes in our bodies like Alice encounters in Wonderland.
-Instead, food is a significant social code that enables you to identify yourself within society.
+Today, Food is a significant social code that enables you to identify yourself within society.
 But do you think you choose what you eat?